An Issue of Forced Sterilization: Freddy's Story

 This is the true story of Freddy Walters, a mentally challenged man who was sterilized in the mid-20th Century.
 Was this a blatant civil rights violation of a United States citizen or was his sterilization justified?
 Let me assure you that I am not arguing either side of the coin or offering an opinion.
 My jury is still out.
 I am just presenting the story as I know it.

 I have changed his name for my purposes here.
 He was an older son in a large brood of children belonging to the Walters family.
 The Walters were dirt poor and uneducated, but seemingly honest people who lived in a little shack off a dirt road called “Polewood Alley” for as long as my grandparents could remember.
 Polewood Alley meandered down by a bridge over a large creek just outside the city limits.
 The bridge was very old and probably the only bridge in the county not made of stone and concrete, so the only name anyone could remember was “the Old Steel Bridge.
-The area around the Old Steel Bridge was isolated and a favorite dumping ground for people’s trash.
+The area around the Old Steel Bridge was isolated and a favorite dumping ground for people’s trash, and it was just a couple of miles from the White River.
 This was the environment in which Freddy and his siblings grew up.

 He was probably middle age when I became acquainted with him at the local swimming pool where I worked as a cashier during my summers in high school.
 One year the pool got a new manager, a college student nicknamed “Sparky,” who befriended Freddy.
 Freddy then started coming by late in the afternoons and hanging around.
-He never seemed to have any money to pay to swim although he had a job, but Sparky started allowing him to come inside and take a shower when the pool was closed.
+He never seemed to have any money to pay to swim although he worked a paying job, but Sparky started allowing him to come inside and take a shower when the pool was closed during the supper hour between 5:00 and 6:00 pm.
 This was a real boon to Freddy whose family had no indoor plumbing in their shanty.
-I imagine that his usual summertime bath was to take a swim in the nearby creek, hopefully accompanied by a bar of soap.
+I imagine that his usual summertime bath was to take a swim in the nearby creek or the river, doubtfully accompanied by a bar of soap.

 Late in the afternoon several times a week, here came Freddy carrying his swim trunks and wanting to shower off the sweat and grime from his job.
+Sparky could allow Freddy to take a shower, but he could not allow him to swim at no charge in the pool.
 As soon as we closed the shutters on the cashier’s window, Freddy asked permission for his shower.
 “Me take share baff?” he would ask.

 We teased Freddy a lot, but it was always good natured teasing because we liked him and he knew we were his friends.
 He understood that we were playing with him and it became a game, especially between him and Sparky.
 I am including a sample conversation to illustrate Freddy’s level of comprehension.